Chat User Guide

 - In case the publication request has been approved, the published resources (conversations and prompts) become available for the target audience in the Organization section in the chat application.
 Published applications can be found in DIAL Marketplace.
 If the published conversation or application includes attachments or other resources (e.g. Quick apps can include documents for RAG), they will be available in the Attachments Manager under the Organization section.

-- Resource owner can unpublish the published resource.
+- Resource owner (or administrator) can unpublish the published resource.

 Refer to Conversations, Prompts and Publish App to view step-by-step instructions.